alchemyplatform/aa-sdk/site/packages/aa-core/utils/getUserOperationHash.md

 # getUserOperationHash

-Generates a hash for a UserOperation valid from entrypoint version 0.6 onwards
+Generates a hash for a `UserOperation` (UO) valid from entrypoint version 0.6 onwards

 ## Usage